 Terminal 1 (Domestic)

-Terminal 1 used to be an international terminal until the operations were shifted to the new international Terminal 3.
+Terminal 1 was formerly the international terminal until the operations were shifted to the new international Terminal 3.
 The terminal underwent a massive upgrade and renovation after that, which took its total handling capacity to 4,000 passengers per hour which is 5 times the previous capacity.
 The renovated Terminal 1 was opened to travellers on 12 December 2018.

 With a total built-up area of 55,742 m (600,000 sq ft), Terminal 1 has 56 check-in counters, 7 aerobridges and a conveyor belt system to transfer baggage from 12 flights at a time.
 It is also equipped with 6 reserve lounges, an art area, a food court, an executive lounge, and a 4,645-square-metre (50,000 sq ft) shopping area.
 The terminal has a solar carport facility that can generate 2.4 MW of power and can house 1,400 cars.
 Together with the solar carport at the International Terminal 3, it can generate 5.1 MW of power which is the largest carport in the world.